Skip to content

 Three Points of the Compass has taken a closer look at some particular makes and models of map measurers, including the Silva and Harvey measures mentioned above.
 Links for these are below.
 Another is added each month as a featured map measure of the month:

-This measure never goes on actual hikes with me.
-Three Points of the Compass is one of a seemingly dying breed who still likes, appreciates and takes hard copy maps on trail.
-But if I wish to measure a distance on the map while sitting in a tent, pub or hostel lounge, I often simply use a length of thin cordage.
-This is usually a small hank of 2mm yellow cord.
-It is one of the two I carry for attaching my Katabatic quilt to my sleeping pad.
+It is only recently that Three Points of the Compass stopped using a simple little map measure for route planning, though my fascination with them has never gone away.
+I am one of a seemingly dying breed who still likes, appreciates and takes hard copy paper maps on trail.
+But if I wish to measure a distance on the map now, while sitting in a tent, pub or hostel, I often simply use a length of thin cordage.

-Along with thousands of other hikers I rely very much on my online O.S.
+Along with thousands of other hikers I also rely very much on my online digital O.S.
 Maps when planning my routes.
 This will give me not only distance but also daily elevation.
-However I still like to use a map measurer on my paper maps when I can while planning.
-It forces me to look at the terrain, the twists and turns, the type of country being crossed- across bogs, through woods, traversing moorland, traipsing through the backstreets of towns.
+But if I do use an analogue map measurer on my paper maps while planning, it forces me to look at the terrain, the twists and turns, the type of country being crossed- across bogs, through woods, traversing moorland, traipsing through the backstreets of towns.
+There is still a purpose for these little instruments after all.

 Map measurer by Henri Chatelain, with Quarter-Inch Ordnance Survey map to The Border, 1935